 3. Liability Waiver

 I will do everything in my power to ensure your safety during our private lessons.
 I am a stickler about keeping your fingers away from your machine needle, keeping your foot off the pedal while threading or changing out your needle, and don't even get me started about using a rotary cutter and the potential injuries that can incur (those things are sharp).
-But if by chance you are injured during our lesson, or in the Portland Apparel Lab space, I unfortunately cannot afford to pay for your medical bills.
-PLEASE be safe, take precautions, and please don't come to a lesson under the influence of intoxicants.
+But if by chance you are injured during our lesson, or in the Portland Apparel Lab space, neither I nor the proprietor of the Portland Apparel Lab are liable.